 Chic accommodations with complimentary Wi-Fi & breakfast, plus a fitness room & business center.

-Sheraton Brooklyn New York Hotelis located in downtown Brooklyn, just one subway stop from Manhattan.
-Relax in one of our 321 Brooklyn accommodations featuring the renowned Sweet Sleeper BedTM or stay in one of our 21 Brooklyn suites, some of which feature an outdoor private terrace.
+Elevate your stay in one of our beautifully appointed, 321 rooms and suites or play in our indoor pool.
+You can hold an impromptu business meeting with colleagues in a space that’s all your own.
+We have many meeting rooms and restaurants located within the hotel.
+Visit Avere Italian Restaurant, Kimoto Japanese Rooftop Beer Garden or our Starbucks Store.
 Our downtown Brooklyn location is convenient for exploring all the things to do in Brooklyn.
 Explore Brooklyn Heights, a historic Brooklyn neighborhood or catch a game or concert at the Barclays Center.
 Walk across the iconic Brooklyn Bridge or reconnect with your family with a day at the Brooklyn Zoo or the Brooklyn Botanical Gardens.
 Explore all things to do in Brooklyn.
+Guest Capacity, Seated and Standing: 240/450 Square Footage: 4,400 Number of Party Rooms: 321

 Located at the prime corner of Wythe Ave and North 10th St. in Williamsburg Brooklyn, this eight-story, 150-room brand new Hotel strikes the perfect pitch between spectacular service and style.
 The guest rooms are richly tiled-and-textured with authentic reclaimed materials, and the lobby bar and lounge area has a very classy-cozy feel.
 This mid-winter, the highly anticipated Harvey restaurant by Chef Adam Leonti will make its debut.
 The Williamsburg Hotel was designed by Michaelis Boyd (Soho House Berlin, Babington House UK) with a nod to the neighborhood’s industrial past by using brick, glass and Corten steel in its construction.
 The dramatic entrance through cascading stairs leads into a soaring bar whose art installation stops you in your tracks.
 Street artist Eric Rieger has strung thousands of strands of multi-colored yarn which crowns the bar.
 Other design highlights include custom toile-inspired wallpaper designed by Beastie Boy Mike Diamond featuring quintessential Brooklyn scenes and figures—from a Nathan’s Famous hot dog to a group of Hasidic Jewish men, to the late, great Notorious B.I.G.
 Guest rooms feature floor-to-ceiling sliding glass acoustic windows with Manhattan, Brooklyn and East River views, and design schemes vary from white-washed timber walls to deep grey distressed finishes with bespoke leather, brass, marble, and textured details at every turn.
 Rooms are thoughtfully designed with elements like a sitting table doubling as a tray for room service, open-windowed showers to create a loft-like space.
 Upgrades available to a room with a terrace with amazing views.